PieterQuintens/gilded-rose/README.md

 _requires python 3.6 or above_

+_Because of the update to the conjured items, this test will fail because of the 'Conjured Mana Cake'.
+This is expected._

 ### Setup

 Follow the steps lined out in the [TextTest Readme](texttests/README.md) for setting up TextTest.